 I stopped by Icicle Ridge Winery, where I sipped a chardonnay while admiring the breathtaking mountain views.
 Later, I tried a flight at Baroness Cellars, a cozy underground tasting room that felt like a European wine cave.
 I also stumbled upon Goose Ridge Estate Winery, where their rosé was the perfect summer sip.
 Whether you’re a wine enthusiast or just enjoy a good glass with a view, Leavenworth’s wineries won’t disappoint.

-7. Drive Along the Cascade Loop
+10. Drive the 440-Mile Cascade Loop Scenic Highway

 For a road trip packed with jaw-dropping scenery, the Cascade Loop is unbeatable.
 This 440-mile scenic drive takes you through rugged mountains, deep forests, charming small towns, and rolling vineyards.
 Starting in Leavenworth, you’ll pass through the dramatic peaks of the North Cascades, the lush farmlands of Skagit Valley, and the desert-like terrain of Chelan before looping back.
 This drive offers some of the best viewpoints in Washington, so plan extra time for stops.